The best mountain biking trails near Bend to hit once the weather and crowds cool.

 Lookout Mountain Loop

-The panoramic views offered by Lookout Mountain come at the cost of substantial sun exposure in summer, but can be comfortably enjoyed on a fall ride up the highest peak in the Ochocos.
-The most comfortable climb begins on Independent Mine Trail and climbs almost a mile on singletrack before opening up on the summit of the mountain.
-After riders take in the views of the Cascades and surrounding wilderness, those looking for a more gradual descent can descend back on Independent Mine Trail, whereas thrill seekers can elect the steeper, rockier Lookout Mountain trail.
+The panoramic views offered by Lookout Mountain come at the cost of substantial sun exposure in summer but can be comfortably enjoyed on a fall ride up the highest peak in the Ochocos.
+The most comfortable climb begins on Independent Mine Trail and climbs almost a mile on singletrack before opening up on the mountain’s summit.
+After riders take in the views of the Cascades and surrounding wilderness, those looking for a more gradual descent can descend back on Independent Mine Trail.
+In contrast, thrill seekers can elect the steeper, rockier Lookout Mountain trail.

 Distance: 7.1-mile loop or 8.4 miles round trip